Josh Osich

 Joshua Michael Osich (born September 3, 1988) is an American former professional baseball pitcher.
 He made his Major League Baseball (MLB) debut with the San Francisco Giants in 2015 and also played for the Chicago White Sox, Boston Red Sox, and Chicago Cubs.
 He is one of the only players in MLB history who is of Basque descent.

+Early life

+Joshua Michael Osich was born on September 3, 1988, in Boise, Idaho.
+Osich attended Bishop Kelly High School and graduated in 2007.

 College career

-Born and raised in Boise, Idaho, Osich graduated from Bishop Kelly High School in 2007.
-He played college baseball at Oregon State University in Corvallis, but missed the 2010 season, recovering from Tommy John surgery.
+Osich played college baseball at Oregon State University in Corvallis, but missed the 2010 season, recovering from Tommy John surgery.
 Despite the injury, he was selected by the Los Angeles Angels of Anaheim in the seventh round of the 2010 Major League Baseball draft.
 Osich did not sign and returned to Oregon State and in his final collegiate season in 2011, he threw a no-hitter against UCLA.
-He was then taken by the San Francisco Giants in the sixth round (207th overall) of the 2011 MLB draft and signed.

 Professional career

+Draft and minor leagues

+Osich was then taken by the San Francisco Giants in the sixth round (207th overall) of the 2011 Major League Baseball draft and signed.
+He made his professional debut in 2012 with the High-A San Jose Giants, registering a 3.62 ERA with 34 strikeouts across 27 appearances.
+Osich split the 2013 season between San Jose and the Double-A Richmond Flying Squirrels.
+In 56 appearances out of the bullpen, he accumulated a 5-4 record and 3.47 ERA with 76 strikeouts over 70 innings of work.
+Osich returned to Richmond for the 2014 campaign, recording a 3.78 ERA with 27 strikeouts across 33 1/3 innings pitched.

+Osich began the 2015 season with Richmond, and received a promotion to the Triple-A Sacramento River Cats in June.
+In 37 appearances split between the two affiliates, he registered a cumulative 1.32 ERA with 45 strikeouts and 21 saves across 41 innings of work.